 - Valspar Porch and Floor Enamel

-All these are great to use for plywood subfloors.
-You can alternatively pick a PRESTIGE Interior Paint & Primer In One which doesn’t need a separate primer.
+All of these are great to use for plywood subfloors.
+You can alternatively pick a PRESTIGE Interior Paint & Primer In One, which doesn’t need a separate primer.

 I would recommend applying at least 2 coats of paint for best results.
 Allow the first coat to dry completely before applying the second.

 Step 6- Use Stencils to Create Beautiful Patterns

 Painted plywood can leave some marks and smears.
 You can use stencils to cover them and create beautiful patterns on top of the paint.